Praying About Our Worries using Bubble Wrap.

 Read This!

-There is nothing wrong about being worried.
-But if you are so worried it is making you feel ill, please talk to a grown up you trust.
+There is nothing wrong with being worried.
+But if you are so worried it is making you feel ill, please talk to someone you trust.

-They may need to talk to another adult to find the help you need – this is a good thing!
+They may need to talk to someone else to find the help you need – this is a good thing!

-If you don’t have anyone to talk to, think about ringing child line on 0800 1111.
+If you are under 18 and don’t have anyone to talk to, think about ringing child line on 0800 1111.

 They are people you can trust.